Spencers-Desk/Raspberry-Pi-Router-Screen/README.md

 # Raspberry Pi Router Screen

-A small 128x64 SH1106 OLED dashboard for a Raspberry Pi used as a router/firewall.
-It cycles through network and system stats to make a headless setup easier to monitor.
+This is a simple script that writes system info to a small 128x64 SH1106 OLED dashboard for a Raspberry Pi router.
+It has a system info, screen saver, and poweroff mode.

-Note: The nftables NAT screen and related functions were removed.

 ## What it shows
 1) Hostname, time, uptime